Hardeep-5911/Induction_program2025/README.md

     * He is so much great personality .
 ###  🕣 11:00 AM - 01:00 PM
 * Today we have expert lecture by **Dr. Priya Darshani Madam** on **Universal Human Values**
-   * Mam told us about
+   * Mam told us about our priorities in